Studying earth sciences at Carleton University provides the student with total immersion in a small, well-equipped department.

 Student Job Opportunities

 One of the advantages of being in Ottawa is the proximity to the Geological Survey of Canada (GSC) and the Museum of Nature.
 Our students are very successful at gaining summer employment with the GSC through the Federal Student Work Experience (FSWEP) and Research Affiliiate (RAP) programs.
-Many of them continue on with part-time employment throughout the academic year, sometimes even through to graduation.
+These opportunities can lead to part-time employment throughout the academic year, sometimes even through to graduation.
 Students in our Concentration in Vertebrate Paleontology can gain fantastic experience by volunteering directly with a research scientist at the Museum of Nature.
-This can lead to the student's own original research under the scientist's supervision, and even presenting that research at an academic conference.

 The Faculty of Science offers a fantastic opportunity for high achieving students who have just completed their first year of study.

 - Dean’s Summer Research Internships (DSRI)

 - Internship-Carleton University Research Experience for Undergraduate Students (I-CUREUS)

 Earth sciences is a regulated profession in the province of Ontario and in most other areas of the country.
 The Association of Professional Geoscientists of Ontario (APGO) is the local governing body.
 We offer programs which meet the APGO's knowledge requirements.
 After graduation, alumni can apply to the APGO to work toward the P.Geo. designation.